firmworks/FileViewer/docs/file-events.md

-If you are familiar with flows Platform Event Triggered flows may still be new, but don;t worry it is just like a record triggered flow but the record is just one of File Events Platform Events.
+Platform Event Triggered flows are just like a record triggered flow but the record is just one of File Events Platform Events instead of a sObject.

 To create a new Platform Event Triggered Flow go to Salesforce Setup and type Flows into the Quick Find and select Flows. then Click New Flow and Choose Platform Event Triggered Flow.
 Finally Click Create to Start Building your Flow.